-Council's external auditors determined that as a June 2016, Council was in a sound and stable financial position.
+Council's external auditors determined that as at June 2016, Council was in a sound and stable financial position.

 Council has operated within its means and has consistently ensured that its annual cash budget is balanced against available revenue.
-Council's balance sheet as at 30 June 2016 showed total equity of \$967M.
+Council's balance sheet as at 30 June 2017 showed total equity of \$1,006M.